Testsigma

 Common Reason for Exceptions

-The Exception may occur due to multiple reasons.
+The exception may occur for multiple reasons.
 Below are some common reasons:

 • Invalid user input/passing arguments